 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.

-Our clinic does not provide emergency services.
+Our clinic does not provide emergency services for new or current patients.
 If you are experiencing a mental health crisis, please call 000, visit the nearest hospital emergency room, or contact a crisis hotline for immediate assistance.

 In Western Australia, the Mental Health Emergency Response Line (MHERL) can be contacted on 1300 555 788 (Metro) or 1800 676 822 (Peel) or 1800 552 002 (Country/Rural link).